DomFabian/Plaeddit/README.md

 #### 11/7: 3-7pm, Dominick builds and tests water pump system
 #### 11/11: 3-7 pm, Billy and Hayley work on connecting DB to website
 #### 11/13: 5/10 pm, Dominick builds working sensor system
+#### 11/18: 2-6pm, Hayley and Dominick integrate all parts of system together